How to Implement Software: 12 Secrets from an Experienced Developer

-So, whenever a business expects any changes (especially when it comes to the new software implementation) it should give serious thought to how to get over employees’ resistance to changes.
+So, whenever a business expects any changes (especially when it comes to the new software implementation), it should give serious thought to how to get over employees’ resistance to changes during their onboarding.

-Reason#2: Issues with the software that lead to failures
+Reason#2: Issues with the software that lead to system failures

 Reason #3: An ill-conceived implementation plan

 I’ve noticed that this is quite a common mistake.
 A poor implementation plan means that managers, support staff, and employees will be blind during the software introduction and the software implementation process will be chaotic.
 By simply paying attention to this preliminary step, a business will get rid of headaches and undesired issues.
-And this is the step I want to take a closer look at.
+It’s also called onboarding, and this is the step I want to take a closer look at.

 An Implementation Plan is a roadmap for introducing new software or updates.
 It starts with the requirements and goals for software implementation.
 Then it describes all effects of the new software on business processes and lists all activities that need to be done so the implementation process would go smoothly and deliver necessary strategic results.